-- A. Base Year (Pro-Tenant Language): If the Building is not at least ninety-five percent (95%) occupied, in the aggregate, during the Base Year or if Landlord is not supplying services to at least ninety-five percent (95%) of the Rentable Area of the Building and such other buildings, if any, at any time during the Base Year, actual Basic Costs for purposes hereof shall for the Base Year be determined as if the Building had been ninety-five percent (95%) occupied and Landlord had been supplying services to ninety-five percent (95%) of the Rentable Area of the Building. - B. Base Year and Any Calendar Year (Pro-Landlord Language): If the Building is not at least ninety-five percent (95%) occupied, in the aggregate, during any calendar year of the Lease Term or if Landlord is not supplying services to at least ninety-five percent (95%) of the rentable area of the Building and such other buildings, if any, at any time during any calendar year of the Lease Term, actual Operating Expenses for purposes hereof shall, at Landlord's option, be determined as if the Building had been ninety-five percent (95%) occupied and Landlord had been supplying services to ninety-five percent (95%) of the rentable area of the Building.
-If Operating Expenses for any calendar year during the Lease Term are determined as provided in the foregoing sentence, Operating Expenses for the Base Operating Year shall also be determined as if the Building had been ninety-five percent (95%) occupied and Landlord had been supplying services to ninety-five percent (95%) of the rentable area of the Building.
+- A. Base Year (Pro-Tenant Language): If the Building is not at least ninety-five percent (95%) occupied, in the aggregate, during the Base Year or if Landlord is not supplying services to at least ninety-five percent (95%) of the Rentable Area of the Building and such other buildings, if any, at any time during the Base Year, actual Basic Costs for purposes hereof shall for the Base Year be determined as if the Building had been ninety-five percent (95%) occupied and Landlord had been supplying services to ninety-five percent (95%) of the Rentable Area of the Building. - B. Base Year and Any Calendar Year (Pro-Landlord Language): If the Building is not at least ninety-five percent (95%) occupied, in the aggregate, during any calendar year of the Lease Term or if Landlord is not supplying services to at least ninety-five percent (95%) of the rentable area of the Building and such other buildings, if any, at any time during any calendar year of the Lease Term, actual Operating Expenses for purposes hereof shall, at Landlord's option, be determined as if the Building had been ninety-five percent (95%) of the rentable area of the Building.
+If Operating Expenses for any calendar year during the Lease Term are determined as provided in the foregoing sentence, Operating Expenses for the Base Operating Year shall also be determined as if the Building had been ninety-five percent (95%) of the rentable area of the Base Operating Year shall also be determined as if the Building had been ninety-five percent (95%) of the rentable percent (95%) of the Base Operating Year shall also be determined as if the Building had been ninety-five percent (95%) occupied and Landlord had been supplying services to ninety-five percent (95%) of the rentable area of the Base Operating Year shall also be determined as if the Building had been ninety-five percent (95%) of the rentable area of the Base Operating Year shall also be determined as if the Building had been ninety-five percent (95%) of the rentable area of the Building.